GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 22:** HTML is everywhere… except where you might expect it!
 With all the HTML lying just beneath every single website and service we visit, it may come as a surprise to learn that — for the most part — most modern websites aren't typically written in HTML at all.

-**Slide 23:** And to understand why, it's worth thinking about something we talk about pretty often here at USWDS: and that's Components.
+**Slide 23:** And to understand why, it's worth thinking about something we talk about pretty often here at USWDS: and that's components.

 **Slide 24:** Components are a way to think about how websites are constructed from modular, remixable building blocks: these are things like headers and footers, buttons, cards, icons, date pickers, navigations, step indicators, breadcrumbs, and search, etc. We see something of a simplified example of these on screen, with components as little squares with dotted-line borders.